Ulyk04/login-with-backend/README.md

 # 🛠 Technologies Used

-Frontend: React, React Router, Axios, Tailwind CSS / MUI (if used)
+-**Frontend**: React, React Router, Axios, Tailwind CSS / MUI (if used)

-Backend: Node.js, Express (or any other backend framework)
+-**Backend**: Node.js, Express (or any other backend framework)

-Database: MongoDB / PostgreSQL (optional)
+-**Database**: MongoDB / PostgreSQL (optional)

-Other: JWT Authentication, API Integration, Context API, etc.
+-**Other**: API Integration, Context API, etc.

 # ✨ Features

-Functional and responsive frontend interface.
+-Functional and responsive frontend interface.

-REST API for backend communication.
+-REST API for backend communication.

-Secure authentication and authorization (if implemented).
+-Secure authentication and authorization (if implemented).

-CRUD operations for data management.
+-CRUD operations for data management.

-Project structure that can be easily scaled.
+-Project structure that can be easily scaled.

 # 📚 Useful Links

-React Documentation
+-React Documentation

-Node.js Documentation
+-Node.js Documentation

-Express Documentation
+-Express Documentation

+## 📧 Contact

+# If you have any questions, feel free to reach out:
+- Name: Ulykpan
+- Email: ulykpankajar1@gmail.com
+- GitHub: Ulyk04